|

 With an ideal downtown location and breakfast included, the St. Regis Hotel appeals to the budget-minded traveler.
 This century-old boutique hotel is within walking distance to Skytrain, Vancouver’s rapid transit system.

 Close to the harborfront is Coal Harbour’s Loden Hotel.
 The complimentary bikes are a bonus for a scenic tour of the world-famous Stanley Park or peddling in the bike-friendly city.
+For those that have allergies, the Loden Hotel has an entire floor that is allergy-friendly.

 Getting Around In Vancouver